phpandroidgladiator/todoist-api/source/includes/_introduction.md

 Call | Description
 ---- | -----------
-sync | Retrieves or sends data. query | Query after date, priority or labels. add_item | Adds a new item. upload_file | Uploads a file. login | Logins to the server using plain email/password. login_with_google | Logins to the server OAuth2. register | Registers a new account. delete_user | Deletes an existing account. get_redirect_link | Gets the redirect link. get_productivity_stats | Gets the productivity stats. update_notification_settings | Updates the notification settings. get_all_completed_tasks | Gets the user's completed tasks.
+login | Logins to the server using the user's password. login_with_google | Logins to the server using OAuth2. sync | Retrieves or sends data. upload_file | Uploads a file. query | Query after date, priority or labels. register | Registers a new account. delete_user | Deletes an existing account. get_redirect_link | Gets the redirect link. get_productivity_stats | Gets the productivity stats. update_notification_settings | Updates the notification settings. get_all_completed_tasks | Gets the user's completed tasks. add_item | Adds a new item.